algorithmiaio/dev-center/_pages/algorithm-development/comparing-algorithms.md

 - If your evaluation requires labelled data comparison, make sure you have the data available and formatted for use in the [data API](https://algorithmia.com/data).

 ## Step 2: Create an Evaluation (evaluator) algorithm.
-- An evaluator algorithm is special type of algorithm that compares similar algorithms based on some kind of criteria.
+- An evaluator algorithm is a special type of algorithm that compares similar algorithms based on some kind of criteria.
     - Example criteria:
         - Comparing label accuracy of different image classifiers, on an image dataset.
         - Comparing performance of different string reversal techniques.